Decarbonizing Die Casting: The Path to Net-Zero with Closed-Loop Systems

 Pillar 1: Water Stewardship via Closed-Loop Water Systems

-Recirculation Is the Key
+Recirculation is the Key

-Closed-loop water systems recirculate water continuously instead of discharging it.
-Technologies like Raga Aqua Control enable water to remain in the loop indefinitely, supporting a sustainable foundry approach.
+Closed-loop water systems continuously recycle cooling water instead of discharging it.
+Technologies like Raga AquaControl enable water to remain within the system indefinitely, supporting both sustainable manufacturing and Decarbonizing Die Casting goals.

 Zero-Bleed Operation

-• Promote industrial water conservation
+• Improve industrial water conservation

 TDS Management